SeldonIO/tempo/docs/examples/logging-insights/README.md

-# Serving a Custom Model
+# Sending Insights to Remote Server

-This example walks you through how to deploy a custom model with Tempo.
+This example walks you through the API for sending insights to remote metrics servers.
-In particular, we will walk you through how to write custom logic to run inference on a [numpyro model](http://num.pyro.ai/en/stable/).

-Note that we've picked `numpyro` for this example simply because it's not supported out of the box, but it should be possible to adapt this example easily to any other custom model.

 ## Prerequisites